 - Dead fish: In the unhappy event that a fish dies and is not immediately removed, the decomposing body releases fat into the water.

-Now that you know where oil comes from, you might wonder why all aquariums don't have oil slicks.
+Now that some possible origins for the oil have been established, maybe there's a lingering thought as to why all aquariums don't have oil slicks.
 Many would if they didn't have filters and pumps circulating the water.
 The constant water movement keeps the minute quantities of oil mixed in with the water so they never rise to the top and create an oil slick.
 For that reason, aquariums that have little water movement are more prone to the formation of oil slicks.

 Are Aquarium Oil Slicks Dangerous?